SawNaw/MSUnitTest/README.md

 # MSUnitTest
-Initial test of the MSUnit framework
+Initial test of the MSUnit framework, using a trivially silly project.